Nina Keck

 About Nina:

-Nina began reporting for Vermont Public in 1996, primarily covering the Rutland area.
-Her work is frequently featured on NPR.
-An experienced journalist, Nina covered national and international news for nearly seven years with the Voice of America working in Washington DC and Germany.
+Nina began at Vermont Public in 1996 as one of the hosts of Switchboard, the precursor of Vermont Edition.
+Her reporting has focused primarily on the Rutland area.
+Nina loves telling stories with sound and her work is frequently featured on NPR.
+An experienced journalist, Nina covered national and international news for more than six years with the Voice of America working in Washington DC and Germany.
 While in Germany, she also worked as a stringer for Marketplace.

-Nina’s work has won numerous accolades including national Edward R. Murrow Awards in feature reporting, investigative reporting and for use of sound.
-She won a national Public Radio News Directors Award for an arts feature and a RIAS Berlin Commission Award for a report she produced on an East Berlin family struggling after German reunification
+Nina's work has won numerous accolades including four national Edward R. Murrow Awards in: feature reporting, investigative reporting, use of sound and for best news documentary.
+She won a national arts feature award from the Public Radio News Directors Association for her story of a retiring high school music teacher and a RIAS Berlin Commission Award for her profile of an East Berlin family struggling after German reunification.

 Nina has degrees in broadcast journalism and German literature from the University of Wisconsin-Madison and began her career at Wisconsin Public Radio.
 She lives with her husband in Chittenden.